amerkurev/python-template-repo/README.md

 ## Features

 - Python 3.13 compatibility
-- Designed for Docker-based projects (not libraries)
+- Designed for Docker-based projects (not libraries) like this [doku](https://github.com/amerkurev/doku) project
 - Produces a ready-to-use Docker image
 - Dependency management with pip-tools, separating direct from transitive dependencies
 - Testing setup with Pytest and Coverage reporting
 - Fast and convenient Ruff linter and formatter
+- Automatic documentation generation from README, integrated with GitHub Actions and published to GitHub Pages
 - Development workflow with live code mounting for real-time Docker development
 - Comprehensive Makefile with useful development commands
 - Pre-configured GitHub CI workflow (using make commands)